-Carrier screening can generally be done by either a blood or a saliva test.
+Genetic carrier screening can generally be done by either a blood or a saliva test.
 The blood or saliva is sent to the lab, where they can then pull out your DNA from either your blood cells or your cheek cells that are in your saliva.
 This DNA is what makes up your genes.
-Your genes are basically a string of letters that are like an instruction to make a protein.
+Your genes are basically a string of letters that are an instruction for how to make a protein.
 Each protein has a very specific job to do in the body.
 Some proteins tell our body how tall we’re going to be, while others tell our eyes what color they will be.

-Each lab generally offers screening for various genetic conditions.
+Each lab offers screening for various different genetic conditions.
 Most of the conditions that are offered for prenatal or preconception carrier screening are passed down in a family in a pattern we call autosomal recessive, although there are some X-linked conditions that can be screened for.

 Remember that your genes are a string of letters that are basically a set of instructions to build a protein.
 A pathogenic variant is any change in those instructions that affects how the gene works.
 In other words, a pathogenic variant is a spelling error, or a missing or extra piece, in the instructions that affects how the protein is made.